-- if a Special events increase benefit (section 11.1.1) has been taken in the last 12 months - if the insured person has been diagnosed as terminally ill - if the original Life Cover or Trauma Recovery Cover has a premium loading or exclusion for medical reasons that was applied at the time of underwriting - if the insured person is not employed in an occupation that is eligible for modified TPD cover based on our underwriting guidelines at the time of conversion request - if, on a previous application for Trauma Recovery Cover, TPD Cover or similar benefits for the insured person, our underwriting decision was to defer the cover or to offer it with a premium loading or exclusion due to medical reasons - if the insured person has reached their 50th birthday - if the insured person is entitled to make a claim under any Asteron Life policy - if we have previously paid a trauma or cancer benefit for the insured person under any Asteron Life policy - if we have previously paid a TPD benefit for the insured person under any Asteron Life policy - if the qualifying event occurs while we are paying premiums under the We pay your premiums benefit (section 11.2.2).
+- if a Special events increase benefit (section 11.1.1) has been taken in the last 12 months - if the original Life Cover or Trauma Recovery Cover has a premium loading or exclusion for medical reasons that was applied at the time of underwriting - if the insured person is not employed in an occupation that is eligible for modified TPD cover based on our underwriting guidelines at the time of conversion request - if, on a previous application for Trauma Recovery Cover, TPD Cover or similar benefits for the insured person, our underwriting decision was to defer the cover or to offer it with a premium loading or exclusion due to medical reasons - if the insured person is aged over 50 - if the insured person is entitled to make a claim under any Asteron Life policy - if we have previously paid a trauma or cancer benefit for the insured person under any Asteron Life policy - if we have previously paid a TPD benefit for the insured person under any Asteron Life policy - if the qualifying event occurs while we are paying premiums under the We pay your premiums benefit (section 11.2.2).
 The benefit will not be available until the policy anniversary immediately after the insured person stops being disabled and premium payments begin again.